casdoor/casdoor-website/docs/basic/public-api.md

     }
     ```

-3. Use the `access_token` to call Casdoor APIs (see method #1 above).
+3. Call the API with the `access_token` as a Bearer token (same as method #1).

-For more details, see the [Client Credentials Grant](/docs/how-to-connect/oauth#client-credentials-grant) documentation.
+See [Client Credentials Grant](/docs/how-to-connect/oauth#client-credentials-grant) for full details.

 :::info

-**For B2B Enterprises**: You can create separate Casdoor applications for each of your customer organizations.
+**For B2B**: Create separate Casdoor applications per customer organization.
 Each application has its own `client_id` and `client_secret`, which your customers can use to:

 - Authenticate as their organization (with admin privileges)
 - Generate access tokens for their users or services